- V

 All funds will go directly toward medical treatments, supportive housing, and basic living costs during recovery.

-Ben’s medical team at Park City Hospital and the University of Utah Hospital is optimistic and confident about his recovery and has built a tailored, evidence-based treatment plan to get his health back.
+Ben’s medical team at Park City Hospital and the University of Utah Hospital are optimistic about his recovery and have built a tailored, evidence-based treatment plan to get his health back.
 The plan includes:

-Hyperbaric Oxygen Therapy (HBOT) – reduces brain and body inflammation, accelerates brain repair, improves ptsd/mood
+Hyperbaric Oxygen Therapy (HBOT) – Helps treat post-concussive syndrome, reduces brain and body inflammation, accelerates brain repair, increases stem cells, improves ptsd/mood, helps fatigue.
+This is 2 hours a day, every day for 2 months M-F

-Neurofeedback – supports emotional regulation, sleep, and cognitive function (like PT for the brain)
+Neurofeedback – Supports emotional regulation, sleep, and cognitive function (like Physical therapy for the brain) 2x a week

-PTSD therapies – Somatic experience therapy, IFS, EMDR
+PTSD therapies – Somatic experience therapy, EMDR (2x a week)

-Intensive concussion rehab – through Park City’s specialized neuro-rehab program
+Intensive concussion rehab – through Park City’s specialized neuro-rehab program, most can be done at home

-Intensive outpatient for trauma (IOP) - think like a bootcamp to help relearn skills to calm, regulate and support the body and mind
+Intensive outpatient for trauma (IOP) - A 3-month DBT-based program (M–F, 3 hrs/day) that works like a bootcamp to help retrain the nervous system and relearn skills to calm, regulate, and support the body and mind.

 Supportive housing – critical for sensory overload and stability to relearn to sleep and ween off chemical dependent sleep